10621223/Laraieb-Imam/README.md

 CRM company Hubspot is data driven company and will required Large storage hence, FSx cluster file storage system will suit the needs of the company.
 Additionally, <b>Cloud Watch</b> will be an useful tool to include in the package.
 Cloud watch is a monitoring tool which helps to track the usage of cloud.

-In Summary, recommendation for HubSpot is Quantity of instances (900), Pricing strategy (On-Demand Instances), Storage amount (16 TB), Instance type (m4.large).
+In Summary, recommendation for HubSpot is Quantity of instances (900), Pricing strategy (On-Demand Instances) On Demand since it can be made active whenever needed which will save time and cost usually load balancer handles the traffic and actives EC2 as needed, Storage amount (16 TB), Instance type (m4.large).

 <h3>Features of EC2 m4</h3>